Share This Article

 Driving while intoxicated is a serious crime that can have far-reaching consequences.
 It can affect your car insurance rates, job opportunities, and much more.

 If you have been charged with DWI in Missouri, you need a strong DWI defense attorney to help you fight for your rights.
 We can help you avoid severe penalties and protect your future.

 A conviction for driving while intoxicated (DWI) or driving under the influence of drugs (DUI) can lead to jail time, fines, and other penalties.
-It’s important to know the consequences of a DWI charge, so you can protect your rights and build a strong defense against the charges Second DUI Offense.
+It’s important to know the consequences of a DWI assault charges, so you can protect your rights and build a strong defense against the charges Second DUI Offense.

 First-time DWI offenders face up to 6 months in prison and a suspended license, while subsequent offenses increase the jail time and fines.
 A third DWI will result in a felony and up to four years in prison.